Jena Six: Attack on Barker

 US Attorney Washington stated he did not believe the noose incident and the beatings were related.
 Walters likewise said that he believed there was no link between the noose incident and the beating.
 "When this case was brought to me and during our investigation and during the trial, there was no such linkage ever suggested.
-This compact story line has only been suggested after the fact."
+This compact storyline has only been suggested after the fact."
 Although Washington believed that both the noose hangings and the Barker battery were symptoms of racial tension, he has also said that there was no apparent lingering anger among students at the school after the nooses were found.

 Criminal cases

 Law enforcement arrested six students, eventually dubbed the "Jena Six", who were accused in the attack on Barker.
-Five of them (Robert Bailey, Jr., then 17; Mychal Bell, then 16; Carwin Jones, then 18; Bryant Purvis, then 17; and Theo Shaw, then 17) were charged with attempted murder.
+Five of them (Robert Bailey Jr., then 17; Mychal Bell, then 16; Carwin Jones, then 18; Bryant Purvis, then 17; and Theo Shaw, then 17) were charged with attempted murder.
 The sixth student, Jesse Ray Beard (also known as Jesse Rae Beard), was charged as a juvenile.
 Walters charged Mychal Bell as an adult, although he was only 16, because of his previous criminal record and because Walters believed Bell initiated the attack.